OpenFn/docs/docs/cli.md

   experience should be able to write, run, and debug complex, multi-step jobs with OpenFn, using nothing but a text editor and their terminal.
-- The estimated time to finish this developer challenge is 1 to 2 hours
+- The estimated time to finish this developer challenge is 1 to 2 hours (depending on your familiarity with the underlying concepts and tooling)
-- If you stuck and need help please openfn a topic in [community.openfn.org](https://community.openfn.org/t/about-the-job-writing-category/11/1)
+- If you are stuck and need help, please post in [community.openfn.org](https://community.openfn.org/t/about-the-job-writing-category/11/1)

 :::